The origin and dangers of this myth

-Even though Andy is striking the ball over his shoulders, on one leg and with his body being misaligned, he’s been considered to have one of the best backhands in the game.
+Even though Andy is striking the ball over his shoulders, on one leg, and with his body being misaligned, he’s been considered to have one of the best backhands in the game.
 From any position, he is able to neutralize his opponents with brilliant ball striking.
-Therefore, the quality of his backhand is mainly attributed to his ability to adapt to different situations as opposite to him using proper technique at all times.
+Therefore, the quality of his backhand is mainly attributed to his ability to adapt to different situations as contrary to him using the proper technique at all times.

 Developing technique is one of the fundamental blocks in creating proper mechanics to control different ball properties: power, spin, height, and direction.
 It has to be developed in a way that those mechanics go from thought to automation (from the conscious to the subconscious mind).

 Simply put, once a player developed the mechanics to hit a tennis shot, he should not think about them anymore, just as he should not think about how to walk.

 So go out there and have fun making your forehand look like Roger Federer’s, but don’t obsess over it!!